ftr9/kotlin-VolleyRequest/readme.md

 1. Kotlin
 2. HTTP request
-3. Making the use volley request
+3. Making the use of volley request